 Level 2 – Transition step to protecting CUI

-CMMC level 2 is considered a “transition step” between the safeguarding of FCI and safeguarding of CUI.
+Level 2 is considered a “transition step” between the safeguarding of FCI and safeguarding of CUI.

-CMMC level 2 differs from level 1 not only in terms of how many practices must be implemented, but it also introduces processes as well.
+Level 2 differs from level 1 not only in terms of how many practices must be implemented, but it also introduces processes as well.
 The processes required for level 2 are focused on the establishment and documentation of practices and policies.

 Callout: “Organizations develop mature capabilities by documenting their processes and then practicing them as documented.”